 AUS is located in the Emirate of Sharjah, in the beautiful setting of University City, about a ten-minute drive from the border with Dubai.
 The beautiful campus buildings reflect Islamic architectural traditions.

 AUS is a leading comprehensive coeducational university in the Gulf, serving students from the region and around the world.
-Admission is based on qualifications only, without regard to race, color, gender, religion, disabilities, age or national origin.
-AUS is accredited by the U.S. Commission on Higher Education of the Middle States Association of Colleges and Schools, the U.S. Department of Education in the State of Delaware and the Ministry of Higher Education and Scientific Research in the United Arab Emirates.
+Admission is based on qualifications only, without regard to race, color, gender, religion, disabilities, age, or national origin.
+AUS is accredited in the United States of America by the Middle States Commission on Higher Education (MSCHE), and its degree programs are accredited by the Commission for Academic Accreditation (CAA) of the Ministry of Education's Higher Education Affairs Division in the United Arab Emirates.

 Total student enrollment is approximately 6,000 students, with a total of 372 full-time faculty.
-Seventeen percent of the student population is Emirati, and the remainder of the top 10 nationalities at AUS includes students from Jordan, Palestine, Egypt, Syria, Pakistan, India, Saudi Arabia, Lebanon and the United States.
+26% of the student population is Emirati, and the remainder of the top 10 nationalities at AUS includes students from Jordan, Palestine, Egypt, Syria, Pakistan, India, Saudi Arabia, Lebanon, and Iran.
 There are currently over 100 nationalities represented among the student population of AUS.

 The American University of Sharjah was founded in 1997 by His Highness Dr. Sheikh Sultan Bin Mohammad Al Qassimi, Member of the Supreme Council, Ruler of Sharjah, and Chair of the Board of Trustees and President of AUS.
 Consciously based upon American institutions of higher education, AUS is thoroughly grounded in Arab culture and is part of the larger process of revitalization of intellectual life in the Middle East.